tysongibby/ThePlayer/README.md

 # The Player
-A music player that plays music.
-This project is designed to leverage new tecnologies in .NET 6 that leverage Blazor Web Assemblies, specifically allowing 3 party libraries to be complied and deployed to the web browser client.
+A audio file player that plays audio files.
+[NOT YET FUNCTIONAL] This project is designed to leverage new tecnologies in .NET 6 that leverage Blazor Web Assemblies, specifically allowing 3 party libraries to be complied and deployed to the web browser client.
 In this case SQLite is the library being deployed as a Web Assmbly.

 references: